 This work is inspired by No-no ikebana, a freestyle form of Japanese flower arranging.
 The practice is based upon the cycles and rules of agriculture, using fruits and vegetables directly from the farm.
 As Lockhart has explained, “It highlights a relationship to nature and farming that is somewhat contrary to the overly mechanized large-scale agribusiness prevalent in the United States.”

 - Contemporary Art

 - United States

 - 16mm color film, optical sound; 32:30 min. loop Edition number three of six

-- Restricted gift of C. Bradford Smith and Donald L. Davis; Contemporary Art Discretionary and The Orbit funds
+- Purchased with funds provided by C. Bradford Smith and Donald L. Davis; Contemporary Art Discretionary and The Orbit funds

 - © 2003 Sharon Lockhart.